-In September 1781, some of the Christian meliks of the Karabakh Khanate that the Tsarist Empire protected wrote a letter to Catherine II, G.A.
+During the Karabakh Khanate, Armenian missionaries who wanted to create an Armenian state in the territories of Azerbaijan while relying on Russian patronage encouraged Christian meliks under the Karabakh Khanate to rebel against Ibrahimkhalil Khan (1763–1806), the Khan of the Karabakh Khanate after Panah Ali Khan.
+In September 1781, some of the Christian meliks of the Karabakh Khanate that the Russian Empire protected wrote a letter to Catherine II, G.A.
 Potemkin, and V.A.
 Suvorov.
 In this, the Karabakh meliks promised to organize an armed struggle against the region’s Muslim population during the Russian army’s military voyage.
 They asked to send approximately 10,000 Russian infantries to Karabakh under the command of General V.A.
 Suvarov.
-They also described the natural resources and productive lands of Karabakh in the letter in order to attract the attention of the Tsarist Empire authorities.[1]
+They also described the natural resources and productive lands of Karabakh in the letter in order to attract the attention of the Russian Empire authorities.[1]

 In order to carry out this plan, G.A.
 Potemkin, in his secret letter to P.S.
 Potemkin, the commander in the Caucasus, wrote that:

-Ibrahimkhalil Khan, the Khan of the Karabakh Khanate, should be ousted because an Armenian province that would be subjected only to Tsarist Empire would be created in Karabakh.
+Ibrahimkhalil Khan, the Khan of the Karabakh Khanate, should be ousted because an Armenian province that would be subjected only to the Russian Empire would be created in Karabakh.
 Use all possible opportunities in order to create that mentioned province.
 In the end, Armenians living in other provinces and regions will move to this newly created province.[3]

 Iosif Argutinskii secretly communicated with the Christian meliks of the Karabakh Khanate to prepare them for rebellion against Ibrahimkhalil Khan.
-However, Ibrahimkhalil Khan got information about the letter of the Russian agent Y. Reynegs to melik Abov, which indicate the ‘deprivation of Ibrahimkhalil Khan from his power and establishment of the Armenian kingdom.’[4]
+However, Ibrahimkhalil Khan got information about the letter of the Russian agent Y. Reynegs to melik Abov, which indicate the “deprivation of Ibrahimkhalil Khan from his power and establishment of the Armenian kingdom.”[4]
 In that situation, Ibrahimkhalil Khan managed to break the resistance of the Christian meliks of the Karabakh Khanate by revealing their betrayals with high diplomatic skills.

-However, the war between the Tsarist and Ottoman empires (1787-1791) prevented this military march against Azerbaijan, and the Russian military forces were forced to retreat to the Caucasus front.
-As a result, the Karabakh Khanate’s Christian meliks also left Azerbaijan territories with the joint forces of the Tsarist Empire and the Kingdom of Kartli-Kakheti in September 1787.[11]
-Thus, the plan of the Tsarist Empire to capture the territories of the Azerbaijani khanates, as well as the Karabakh Khanate, and establish an ‘Albanian Kingdom’ or ‘Armenian State’ in them with the help of the Armenian missionaries and Christian meliks of the Karabakh Khanate in the second half of the eighteenth century failed.
+However, the war between the Russian and Ottoman empires (1787–1791) prevented this military march against Azerbaijan, and the Russian military forces were forced to retreat to the Caucasus front.
+As a result, the Karabakh Khanate’s Christian meliks also left territories of Azerbaijan with the joint forces of the Russian Empire and the Kingdom of Kartli-Kakheti in September 1787.[11]
+Thus, the Russian Empire’s plan to seize the territories of the Azerbaijani khanates, including the Karabakh Khanate, and to establish an “Armenian State” there, with the support of Armenian missionaries and Christian meliks of the Karabakh Khanate, ultimately failed in the second half of the eighteenth century.

 [1] Армяно-русские отношения в XVIII веке.
-1760-1800 гг. (Сб.док.), т.
+1760–1800 гг. (Сб.док.), т.
 IV, ч.
 II (Ереван, 1990), док.
-No 113а, pp. 183-184.
-See also: Иоаннисян, А.Р., Россия и армянское освобедителное движение в 80 – х г.
-XVIII веке (Ереван, 1947), pp. 199-206.
+No 113а, pp. 183–184.
+See also: Иоаннисян, Россия и армянское освобедителное движение в 80 – х г.
+XVIII веке, pp. 199–206.

 [2] Иоаннисян, Россия и армянское освобедителное движение в 80 – х г.
 XVIII веке, pp. 47–48.

 [3] Иоаннисян, Россия и армянское освобедителное движение в 80 – х г.
 XVIII веке, p.
-68. See also: Маркова, O.P., Россия, Закавказъе и международные отношения в XVIII веке (М., 1966), p.
+68. See also: Маркова, O.P., Россия, Закавказъе и международные отношения в XVIII веке (Москва, 1966), p.
 185.

 [4] Маркова, Россия, Закавказъе и международные отношения в XVIII веке, p.
 185. See also: Эзов, Г.А., Сношениие Петра Великого с армянским народам (СПб, 1898), pp. LXXXVII–LXXXXXIX.